General Information

 The Philosopher’s Cove Cafe

-The Philosopher’s Cove Cafe will offer a complete hot and cold non-acholic drink menu with seasonal specials, a limited standard coffee shop-type food menu of pastries, treats, and sandwiches, including dietary restrictive foods and drinks.
-It will have a seating area in a designated courtyard-style setting with public Wi-Fi and electronic charging stations for mobile devices, laptops, etc. It will have private staff-only access to the Immersive Cultural Experience kitchen.
+It will have a 400 square feet retail store with an ordering station and a customer seating area in a 400 square feet courtyard-style setting open on two sides to the mall concourse.
+The seating area will have tables and chairs in the open area.
+It will also have benches located along the open sides to the mall concourse with raised displays holding plants to provide a more secluded atmosphere.
+It will also have public Wi-Fi and electronic charging stations for mobile devices, laptops, etc. It will have private staff-only 400 square feet prep and storage area with direct access to the Immersive Cultural Experience kitchen.
 It will have a special scholarship program, paid for from store sales, donations, and grants that will be utilized to benefit youth related to food services and cooking, including; individual classes, educational schooling, and competitions.
 The Philosopher’s Cove Cafe will also participate in the Appalachian Crafters’ and Artisans’ Association by honoring coupons available to qualifying members.

 Discover more from Knoxville Global Heritage Initiative by Institute for Natural Philosophy